 Watching Presidential Primary and General Election Results

-Every major cable news channel airs extensive coverage of primary elections and caucuses throughout the day a contest is being held.
+Every major cable news channel airs extensive coverage throughout the day of candidates, voters, polls and then at night you can stream results of every election live online or watch via cable, satellite or over-the-air TV.
 Top anchors from each channel lead their prime time coverage in the hours leading up to the official results being announced with help from other top correspondents, analysts and commentators reporting from the field and in the studio.

 The primary season officially begins the first week in February with the Iowa caucuses, followed by the New Hampshire primary, Nevada caucuses and South Carolina primary.
 The first week of March starts off with "Super Tuesday" where fourteen states hold their primary, followed by smaller groups of states holding their primary throughout the next weeks and months.